Accessibility at The Summer House

 The majority of guests camp, with some guests making use of "glamping" and a small number — from summer 2017 — staying in rooms in the house.
 We have set aside a separate, limited number of indoor bedrooms — with access to kitchens and bathrooms — for people with chronic health conditions or disabilities.
 These are on a pay-what-you-can-afford basis, part subsidised by the other rooms for sale.
 Sadly these rooms are not fundamentally any more accessible or step-free than other spaces around the venue.
 We have allocated the first batch of rooms but it is likely we will get cancellations.
 If you would like to put your name down please contact us.

-If not travelling by car, the public transport option is by train to a rail station in Norfolk, followed by a 30-40 minute road journey.
+If not travelling by car, the public transport option is by train to a rail station, followed by a 20-30 minute road journey.
 There is a local taxi company with wheelchair-accessible vehicles.
-We are also investigating whether it is possible to provide wheelchair-accessible bus transport from the local station, though at the time of writing this is not something we can confirm or promise.
-We are also investigating a coach from London and will update this page when we have information.

 Arriving on site